influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.1/tools/index.md

 ## [Web Admin Interface](/influxdb/v1.1/tools/web_admin/)

 InfluxDB's built-in web administration GUI.
-We recommend using the HTTP API or the CLI instead of the Web Admin.
+The built-in web administration GUI is deprecated in InfluxDB 1.1 and is disabled by default.
+We recommend using the [HTTP API](/influxdb/v1.1/tools/api/) or the [Command Line Interface](/influxdb/v1.1/tools/shell/) to interact with InfluxDB.

 ## [Influx Inspect](/influxdb/v1.1/tools/influx_inspect/)